texas-justice-initiative/website-nextjs/content/blog/posts/why-texas-is-a-model-for-death-in-custody-data-reporting.md

 authors:
   - Eva Ruth Moravec
 ---
-B﻿y Michael Everett and Eva Ruth Moravec
+B﻿y Eva Ruth Moravec and Michael Everett, Behind Bars Data Project

 After the killings of Eric Garner and Michael Brown in 2014, Congress reauthorized the [Death in Custody Reporting Act (DCRA)](https://www.congress.gov/bill/113th-congress/house-bill/1447) to better document and examine deaths in custody.
 DCRA ordered the U.S. Department of Justice to collect data on every death in custody and produce studies examining how this information can be used to reduce their occurrence.
 Due to bureaucratic changes in DOJ, the agency has [failed to collect reliable data on deaths in custody](https://www.politico.com/f/?id=00000183-5acc-dc28-a5b3-fede57fc0000) and stopped all public reporting of this data in 2019.
 To this day, DOJ also has still not produced a report examining how data can be used to reduce deaths in custody, seven years past its deadline.